 For optimum resolution and seamless map stitching, we recommend our MacTopos Maps series.
-MacGPS Pro is also an excellent viewer for USGS Digital Raster Graphic topo maps, NOS/GEO and BSB versions 1, 2, 3, 4 and 5 charts, FAA flight sectionals, and many other digital maps.How can I import my own scanned maps?
+MacGPS Pro is also an excellent viewer for USGS & US Forest Service Digital Raster Graphic topo maps, BSB versions 1, 2, 3, 4 and 5 marine charts, FAA flight sectionals, and many other digital maps.How can I import my own scanned maps?

 Digital maps come in two different types.
 Raster maps are a scanned or photographed image of a paper map.
 This is the type of map that MacGPS Pro uses.
 Vector map files contain a mathematical description of the lines and areas that make up the map.
 MacGPS Pro does not support maps in vector format.
 Garmin "*.IMG" files are vector maps.

-Maps in raster-image formats such as TIF, PNG, JPG, GIF, PDF, BSB, and ECW can be imported into MacGPS Pro.
-These images will be automatically georeferenced if they are in GeoTIFF format, in ECW format, in BSB format, or if they are accompanied by a "world" file, a "*.IMP" file (a CompeGPS calibration file), a "*.JPR" file (a Fugawi calibration format) or a "*.MAP" file (an OziExplorer calibration file).
+Maps and charts in raster-image formats such as TIF, PNG, JPG, PDF, ECW, BSB (".kap" and ".cap"), NOS/GEO, PICT, GIF, BMP, and PSD can be opened or imported into MacGPS Pro.
+These images will be automatically georeferenced if they are in GeoTIFF format, in ECW format, in GeoPDF format, in BSB format, or if they are accompanied by a "world" file (".TFW", ".JGW", ".GFW", ".PGW", or ".EWW") with a ".PRJ" or a ".FGD" file, a "*.IMP" file (a CompeGPS calibration file), a "*.JPR" file (a Fugawi calibration format) or a "*.MAP" file (an OziExplorer calibration file).
 OziExplorer OZF2 image files are not supported.

 Maps may be purchased, obtained by downloading them from the Internet, or by scanning them yourself.
 Maps can be calibrated and used on your Macintosh screen with or without a GPS receiver connected.
-USGS, TVA and Teale (California) DRG maps, DOQQs, and many other maps from diverse sources are automatically calibrated.
+USGS and US Forest Service topo maps, aerial photos from the National Map, and many other maps from diverse sources are automatically calibrated.
 Maps that do not contain calibration information can be manually calibrated with ease by clicking on a few known points.
 Check our Digital Map Library to help find maps for your area.